ZakariyeNor/FadeFinder/tests_tasks.md

   - Ensure that the form can be submitted correctly and that the data is saved.

 ## Logic:
-- Ensure that the system prevents multiple bookings for the same time slot (if uniqueness is enforced).
+- Ensure that the system prevents multiple bookings for the same time slot.
 - Test the case where a user tries to book with invalid information (e.g., past date).

 ## Access: